mapproxy/mapproxy/doc/install_osgeo4w.rst

 =======================

-`OSGeo4W` is a popular package of open-source geospatial tools for Windows systems.
+`OSGeo4W`_ is a popular package of open-source geospatial tools for Windows systems.
 Besides packing a lot of GIS tools and a nice installer, it also features a full Python installation, along with some of the packages that MapProxy needs to run.

 .. _`OSGeo4W`: http://trac.osgeo.org/osgeo4w/

-In order to install MapProxy within an OSGeo4W environment, the first step is to ensure that the needed python packages are installed.
+In order to install MapProxy within an OSGeo4W environment, the first step is to ensure that the needed Python packages are installed.
 In order to do so:

 * Download and run the `OSGeo4W installer`
 * Select advanced installation